muthuridennis/project-aardvark/README.md

 ```
 - Asynchronous
     - Node uses a non-procedural style of computation.
-    - It allows code to be excuted in no particular
+    - It allows code to be executed in no particular
     order where the previous operation does not have
     to finish before the next one can begin.